rpmuller/ePubs/WP1.md

 difficult to see how they can have meaning if the world consists entirely of particular things, such as are designated by proper names.
-There may be ways of getting round this argument, but at any rate it affords a prima facie case in favour of universals.
+There may be ways of getting round this argument, but at any rate it affords a prima facie case in favor of universals.
 I shall provisionally accept it as in some degree valid.
 But when so much is granted, the rest of what Plato says by no means follows.